mcollina/borp/README.md

 # borp

-Borp is a typescript-aware runner for tests written using `node:test`.
+Borp is a typescript-aware test runner for `node:test`.
 It also support code coverage via [c8](http://npm.im/c8).

 Borp is self-hosted, i.e. Borp runs its own tests.